-- 1. To approve an amendment to our Restated Articles of Incorporation, as amended (the "Articles"), to declassify our Board of Directors ("Board") by eliminating the three classes of directors and provide for annual election of all directors beginning at the 2014 Annual Meeting ("Proposal No. 1"); - 2.
-If Proposal No. 1 is approved, to elect six directors to the Board to serve one-year terms until the 2015 Annual Meeting of Shareholders; - 3.
-If Proposal No. 1 is not approved, to elect two Class 2017 directors to serve three-year terms until the 2017 Annual Meeting of Stockholders; - 4.
-To ratify the appointment of Deloitte & Touche LLP as the Company's independent registered public accounting firm for the year ended December 31, 2014; and - 5.
+- To approve an amendment to our Restated Articles of Incorporation, as amended (the "Articles"), to declassify our Board of Directors ("Board") by eliminating the three classes of directors and to provide for annual election of all directors commencing at the 2014 Annual Meeting of Shareholders ("Proposal No. 1"); - If Proposal No. 1 is approved, to elect six directors to the Board to serve one-year terms until the 2015 Annual Meeting of Shareholders; 2 - If Proposal No. 1 is not approved, to elect two Class 2017 directors to serve three-year terms until the 2017 Annual Meeting of Shareholders; 3. - To ratify the appointment of Deloitte & Touche LLP as the Company's independent registered public accounting firm for the year ended December 31, 2014; and - 5.
 To transact any other business that may properly come before the meeting.